murkl/arch-os/docs/README.md

 Two questions - keyboard and disk - the rest is read off the machine.
 No network needed.

-**Note:** _With Secure Boot on, switch it off in the firmware to start the image, and on again afterwards - the Recovery signs what it rebuilds with the machine's own keys._
+**Note:** _The one on the disk starts with Secure Boot on.
+For the ISO, switch it off in the firmware and on again afterwards - the Recovery signs what it rebuilds with the machine's own keys._

 ## Maintenance